perama-v/eth_getAddressAppearances/README.md

         - Here is my address
         - Here is the application contract address (or addresses)
     - The intersection of the two results is where to go next

+`eth_getAddressAppearances` satisfies all these patterns efficiently, and includes the provision to limit queries to a range of blocks.